Madingley/Madingley/README.md

 ### SimulationControlParameters.csv

 The file specifies most of the changeable information needed by the model to run.
-It should be modified depending on the experimental purpose of the simulation, along with its counterpart the ‘Scenarios’ file.
+It should be modified depending on the experimental purpose of the simulation, along with its counterpart the â€˜Scenariosâ€™ file.

 Parameter | Type | Comment
 --------- | ---- | -------